jluna0413/dmac/README.md

 - **Creative Design & Content Creation**: 3D modeling, video content production, and packaging visualization.
 - **Interactive UI & Virtual Agents**: Real-time dashboards (SwarmUI, ComfyUI), visual workflow building (LangChain OpenCanvas), and lifelike agent interaction (Unreal Engine 5 Metahumans).
 - **WebArena Integration**: Evaluate your agents in the WebArena environment, a benchmark for web agents with comprehensive open-source visualization and analysis tools.
+- **Real-time Web Search**: Chat interface with web scraping capabilities to retrieve up-to-date information from the internet using DuckDuckGo.
 - **Home Automation & IoT** (Optional): Control of smart devices and industrial machinery as part of an integrated manufacturing process.

 ## Architecture